Building your cosmetic dental practice email list will be the most important marketing job you ever do.

 You need to be persistent in your follow up.
 I discuss the strategies you need to implement successful email marketing strategies here.

 Always be front of mind, using all of the tools available to you.

 Remember prospects will take you up on your offer long after the initial contact.
 You should appreciate they may not be ready to book an appointment with you straight away.

 Perhaps you haven’t built up the necessary trust for the reader to feel at ease in calling you for an appointment.
-If this is the case you should consider what questions they need answered to put them at ease.
+If this is the case you should consider what questions they need answering to put them at ease.